 How quickly will I see results?

 Retinoids act gradually, so expect to see results in 3-6 months.
-For faster results, you could combine your retinol product with a cream containing benzoyl peroxide or salicylic acid.
+You could combine your retinol product with a cream containing benzoyl peroxide or salicylic acid for faster results.
 If you choose to use both of these products, do not apply them together.
-Instead, alternate usage by applying retinol one night and the benzoyl peroxide/salicylic acid cream the next.
+Instead, alternate using retinol one night and the benzoyl peroxide/salicylic acid cream the next.
 If you are looking for faster results for sunspots or post-acne spots, look for a dedicated high-quality dark spot corrector.

 How much MDacne retinol cream should I use?